sudha098/kubernetes_projects/Encrypting secret data at Rest/README.md

 ##########To disable encryption at rest, place the identity provider as the first entry in the config and restart all kube-apiserver processes.

+Secrets are not encrypted, so it is not safer in that sense.
+However, some best practices around using secrets make it safer.
+As in best practices like:

+a.
+Not checking-in secret object definition files to source code repositories.

+b.
+Enabling Encryption at Rest for Secrets so they are stored encrypted in ETCD.

 Please refer: https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/ for more understanding.